PeterCamilleri/mini_readline/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/PeterCamilleri/mini_readline.
+Comments, suggestions, criticisms, bug reports, and pull requests are welcome on GitHub at:

+https://github.com/PeterCamilleri/mini_readline.